 IHT is charged in the UK upon the death of an individual in respect of assets owned at the date of their death and any gifts in the preceding 7 years.
-IHT is charged on both individuals and Trusts as follows:
+IHT is charged on both individuals and Trusts as set out below.
+The Government announced that changes would be made to the IHT regime from 6 April 2025 and we await further details.